 Bottle kids MUST be picked up in a timely fashion.
 The timeframe for pickup will vary kid to kid but will be explained to you in writing before we accept a deposit.
 Sometimes it takes a few days to have a kid ready to leave, and sometimes it takes more than a week.
 Once kids are on bottles and deemed ready to go home, pickup is required ASAP.
 Example, if a kid is ready on a Monday, we cannot hold it until Saturday for pickup.
 Please make sure you are flexible before sending a deposit, the seven-day pickup timeframe outlined above does NOT apply to kids on a bottle.
 We do not under any circumstances bottle raise kids until weaning for buyers.

 Bottle kids will go home on goat milk, cow milk, or a combination of the two.
-You will be given enough of what is being used to slowly transition to the milk of your choosing.
+You will be given enough of what is being used (if it's anything other than whole cow milk) to slowly transition to the milk of your choosing.
 Our first choice is goat milk, with cow milk coming in at a close second.
 We do not recommend replacers of any kind or goat milk from untested animals.
 If you choose either of those options, we will not be available for advice on further care.
 We use red Pritchard teats and/or human baby bottles with an x cut in the nipple and suggest buyers having both on hand when bringing home goat kid(s). **NEVER FEED WATER FROM A BOTTLE.
 ONLY ALLOW YOUR GOAT(S) TO DRINK WATER FROM BUCKETS, ETC.**

 When buying a bottle kid, please follow our directions exactly.
 Some goats go home eating more than others, so there is not a one-size-fits all description of how to feed bottle goat kids.
-Typically, kids work their way up to 24-32 ounces per DAY, divided between 2-4 bottles depending on the availability of the buyer.
+Typically, Nigerian kids work their way up to 24-32 ounces per DAY, divided between 2-4 bottles depending on the availability of the buyer.
+Mini kids may eat up to double that, and Nubians up to triple.
 No matter how much the kid is eating when it leaves the farm, the buyer needs to be sure to make any changes SLOWLY over time.
 Any abrupt changes will cause unnecessary stress to the kid.

 Kids sold weaned from Crosby Lake Farm will likely be combination dam and bottle raised.
 This is no guarantee, however.
 We also do not guarantee the temperament or friendliness of any dam raised kid.